steven-ja/steven-ja.github.io/content/posts/machine learning/deep learning/NLP/Gemma2+RAG/index.md

     )
 ```

-    Which scientists contributed the most to superconductivity?
-    Which are the differences between Type-I and Type-II superconductors?
-Describe magnetical properties and show formulas.
-    What are the London Equation?
-Why are they important?
-    Solve this problem: Consider a bulk superconductor containing a cylindrical hole of 0.1 mm diameter.
-There are 7 magnetic flux quanta trapped in the hole.
-Find the magnetic field in the hole.

 ```python
 for i, resp in enumerate(llm_responses):
     display(Markdown("## " + queries[i] + "\n" + resp.text))
 ```

-### Which scientists contributed the most to superconductivity?
+<span style="font-size:1.5em;font-weight:700"> Which scientists contributed the most to superconductivity? </span>

 It's impossible to name just a few scientists who "contributed the most" to superconductivity, as it's a field built on the work of many brilliant minds over decades.